xMartin/php-introduction/10_inheritance.md

 In this case, we added two properties, `image_url` and `image_title`, as well as a method to set them, `setImage()`.
 These don't yet change anything about the original article but enable us to store information about an image inside the article objects.

 To change how the article is rendered into a string, we need to `override` (sometimes also called "overwrite") a method.
-We did that with the new `__toString()` method that now inclues the image in the Markdown output.
-An overridden emthod replaces another method on an extended class while the superclass stays unchanged by all of this.
+We did that with the new `__toString()` method that now includes the image in the Markdown output.
+An overridden method replaces another method on an extended class while the superclass stays unchanged by all of this.

 By just adding things and making a minimal change, we added a feature to our new `ImageArticle` class without changing the `Article` class.

 ## Interfaces

 Staying with our example of articles, lets say our application handles all kinds of documents like invoices, memos and our articles.
-It may also have a function to send them to some web API somehwhere for example.
+It may also have a function to send them to some web API somewhere for example.
 But how should that method know about all the different kinds of documents when all it needs is a way of getting a string representation of them that it can send away.
 And maybe it needs a way to get the title as well.

 We could base all of our documents on a common superclass that has a `__toString()` and a `getTitle()` method but that would severely limit us in terms of how are classes can be extended.
-We can however set up a kind of "contract" that classes need to adhere to and that enforces certain methods to be availabla on a class.
+We can however set up a kind of "contract" that classes need to adhere to and that enforces certain methods to be available on a class.
 That is called an interface in PHP:

 ```php
 <?php